Student Drug and Alcohol Abuse

 Cooperation with Law Enforcement Agencies

-Students and nonstudents engaging in any illicit activity related to drugs or their use on the school property or while engaged in a school-supervised activity are to be referred to the local law enforcement agency.
-Students’ rights for due process shall be protected during these proceedings, consistent with student behavior policies.
-School officials will consider filing of appropriate charges.
+Any individual engaging in any illicit activity related to drugs or their use on the school property or while engaged in a school-supervised activity is to be referred to the local law enforcement agency.
+Students’ rights to due process shall be protected during these proceedings, consistent with student behavior policies.
+School officials will consider the filing of appropriate charges.